|

 IF I'VE ALREADY HAD A BABY Call me at 512-2627 to schedule a private refresher course.
 We can cover the topics that most interest you as a second (or more!)-time around parent.
 We can also explore any issues or concerns about past birth experiences.
 CAN

 I COME BY MYSELF?
 Yes!
 You are welcome to come by yourself.
 I do recommend that, if possible, birthing women have some type of support during their births - maybe a mother, a sister, a close friend, or a doula.
 Any and all support people are welcome at any of the classes.
 For example, if you want to bring your partner/mother/sister/friend as your main support to all of the classes and then any extra support people to the coping strategies class, that can work very well.
-There is no extra fee for bringing someone special, just let me know well ahead of time so I can prepare for handouts and activities.
+There is no extra fee for bringing someone special, just let me know ahead of time so I can prepare for handouts and activities.
 WHAT IF I'M PLANNING A HOMEBIRTH?
 Terrific!

 BIRTHING YOUR BABY classes fit very well for families planning a homebirth